ViArt - PHP Shopping Cart

 I’m continually bumping into really interesting articles i’d like to share with you, and this one over at Stephen Spencer’s blog is one of them.

 It’s a great post about why incorporating a forum into an eccomerce website can be great for customer interaction and also search engine rankings.
 Online integrated forums can generate lots of individual pages on a website - each post becoming a keyword-rich, fresh page that ends up in google, MSN, Yahoo etc. If a forum is set up correctly for SEO, an active forum can capture a lot of traffic mainly because of the various related key terms being used by users on such a regular basis.
 Forums can be the beginning of a long tail search engine optimisation strategy.
-Take a look at the full post for more information: Shopping carts and integrated forums.

 Viart Offers Free 30-Day Hosted Trial of PHP Shopping Cart Software